-Based in The Hague, the international city for Peace and Justice, the Library plays a essential role in the functioning of international law and is recognised within the community for its excellent legal information services.
+The Peace Palace Library is the international law library serving the international legal community.
+The Library’s primary task is serving the Permanent Court of Arbitration, the International Court of Justice and The Hague Academy of International Law.
+Based in The Hague, the international city for Peace and Justice, the Library plays a essential role in the functioning of international law and is recognized within the community for its excellent legal information services.
 The Library’s extensive collection covers international public and private law, foreign and comparative law, war and peace issues.
 The Library is renowned for its precious Hugo Grotius and Peace Movement collections.

 The primary aim of the Library was, in 1913 and still is today, to supply a service to the institutions which reside in the Palace.
-Initially meant for the Permanent Court of Abitration only, within ten years these services encompassed the now obsolete Court of the League of Nations and the Hague Academy of International Law.
+Initially meant for the Permanent Court of Abitration only, within ten years these services encompassed the now obsolete Court of the League of Nations and The Hague Academy of International Law.
 Since these institutions all operate in the same fields, the extensions did not really affect the Library’s province proper, which was and is mainly international law, both in the public and private domains.
 In later years, due to the additional fields covered by the International Court of Justice, this institution was provided with a library of its own.

 Partnerships and Projects